 - With 'ex-works', you arrange to collect goods from the supplier's premises, taking immediate ownership and responsibility.
 With 'delivered duty paid', your supplier is responsible for delivery to your premises and pays any import duties and taxes

 - Several other terms are used where responsibility and costs are shared in specified ways.
-Detailed information on all standard terms is published as Incoterms 2010 by the International Chamber of Commerce.
+Detailed information on all standard terms is published as Incoterms by the International Chamber of Commerce.
 A new version, Incoterms 2020, is replacing Incoterms 2010.

 Taking more control over the delivery process may cut your overall costs and risks